 - Answers to these deceptively simple questions will point you toward the best and most effective way to gather customer feedback.

-Now, we'll discuss how to get customer feedback.
+Now, we'll discuss some of the best practices for collecting customer feedback.
 Three of the most common ways are by sending customer surveys, building a community forum, and rolling out a Voice of the Customer program.

 There are good customer surveys and bad customer surveys.